dmonca63/blog/content/home/about.md

 # Biography

-Dayana Moncada is a MS in Data Science candidate at Mercyhurst University.
+Dayana Moncada Morales is a MS in Data Science candidate at Mercyhurst University.
 Her research interests include political data analysis, international relations and diplomacy, programming in R Studio and Python.
-As well, as fashion analysis and ecommerce and she has a passion for Latin American politics and development.
+She is passionate about understanding Latin American political systems, culture and history.